-- Professor Margaret Johnson, Professor of Law and Associate Dean for Experiential Education
+-- Professor Margaret E. Johnson, Professor of Law and Associate Dean for Experiential Education

 Welcome to UB's Experiential Education Program where students work on behalf of actual clients.
 The Experiential Education Program encompasses two distinct programs: UB’s Clinical Law Program and UB’s Externship Program.